Call of Duty: Black Ops — Cold War arrives with cross-generation, cross-platform play on November 13

 Call of Duty: Black Ops — Cold War’s story is set in 1981, during the presidency of Ronald Reagan, a character who appears in the cinematics.
 Reagan learns in a top-secret briefing that Perseus, a Soviet spy based on an actual historical conspiracy, is back as a threat.
 The president explicitly authorizes a black operation, or covert mission, to go after Perseus.
 It’s jarring to see Reagan in a video game, but the animated version of him looks quite good, and the dialogue captures Reagan’s essence.

-If you know your history, Reagan got into trouble for allegedly trading arms for hostages, selling weapons to Iran so in order to free hostages in Lebanon, and then turning around and using the money to illegally fund the Contras in Nicaragua.
+If you know your history, Reagan got into trouble for allegedly trading arms for hostages, selling weapons to Iran in order to free hostages in Lebanon, and then turning around and using the money to illegally fund the Contras in Nicaragua.
 The Iran-Contra affair is a stain on the Reagan presidency, and here we have Reagan explicitly authorizing a deniable covert operation.
 Reagan says “plausible deniability” is the backbone of the enterprise, noting that the entire free world depends on a few people who can get things done in secret.

 The mission falls to Russ Adler, a CIA operative and a Vietnam veteran.
 Adler is part-spy, part-special operations soldier.
 So the combat will include both stealth and the action that inevitably ensues when sneaking around fails and all hell breaks loose.
 Playing as Adler and other characters, the player will see locations like the White House, KGB headquarters in Moscow, the jungles and rice paddies of Vietnam, Latin America, Turkey, and Germany.

 The original Black Ops had brainwashing, betrayal, and the sort of things you expect to see in a Bourne Identity movie or a Far Cry game, rather than a Call of Duty title.
 If it’s at all like Black Ops, the sequel will be disturbing and it will screw with your mind, making you question what is real.
-You can see how paranoid the characters can become as they search for the elusive Perseus.
+You see how paranoid the characters can become as they search for the elusive Perseus.

 While the game takes place decades ago, the developers have seen to it that the player has some modern options.
-You can play as a male character or female.
+You can play as a man or a woman.
 You can also classify your character as gender-neutral, where the sex of the character is “classified.”
 That’s a first for a Call of Duty game.

 Activision’s juggling act